 Pat O’Brien’s Tavern (St. Clair Shores)

-In addition to their popular Perch Dinner, Pat O’Brien’s Tavern in St. Clair Shores serves crispy cod dipped in red lager batter.
+In addition to their popular Perch Dinner, Pat O’Brien’s Tavern in St. Clair Shores serves crispy cod dipped in red lager batter to adoring patrons.

 Sardine Room (Plymouth)